photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 ### Step 2: Start the server ###

-Open a terminal and change to the folder in which the `docker-compose.yml` file has been saved.
-Run this command to start the app and database in the background:
+Open a terminal and change to the folder in which the `docker-compose.yml` file has been saved.[^1] Run this command to start the app and database in the background:

 ```